mcamou/scuby/README.md

 * More testing in general

-Calling Scala from JRuby (although lots of it is handled automatically by JRuby).
+On the JRuby side (although lots of it is handled automatically by JRuby).

-* Create a gem for loading into JRuby (See [jruby-scala](http://rubygems.org/gems/jruby-scala) and [jruby-scala-collections](https://github.com/arturaz/jruby-scala-collections))
+* Create a gem for loading into JRuby (See [jruby-scala](http://rubygems.org/gems/jruby-scala) and [jruby-scala-collections](https://github.com/RubyAndScala/jruby-scala-collections))

 * FunctionN -> block conversion, so you could pass in a Scala function to any Ruby method that expects a block.
 (See [jruby-scala](http://rubygems.org/gems/jruby-scala))

-* Wrapping the Scala collections with their Ruby equivalents.
-(See [jruby-scala-collections](https://github.com/arturaz/jruby-scala-collections))
+* Wrapping the Scala collections with their Ruby/JRuby/Java equivalents.
+(See [jruby-scala-collections](https://github.com/RubyAndScala/jruby-scala-collections))

 * Add an `Object#to_scala` method which wraps the Ruby Object in a Scuby `RubyObj`.
 Ideally the wrapping should be done automatically but I'm not totally sure if that's possible.
-This will probably not be necessary once I correctly use typeclasses
+This will probably not be necessary once I correctly use typeclasses.

 * Create a scala top-level function, so you can do, i.e., `scala.mutable.List` instead of `Java::ScalaMutable::List`

 ## COLLABORATING

 As usual on GitHub: fork, pull, modify, *create tests*, commit, push, pull request.
-You can also find us on Twitter as [@abstracc](https://twitter.com/abstracc) and [@thedoc](https://twitter.com/thedoc)
+You can also find me on Twitter as [@thedoc](https://twitter.com/thedoc)